zino212/berkeleydatavis/README.md

 # Visual Encodings and Interaction Design
 ## Design relationales

-- Bar Chart
+_Bar Chart_
-each bar represents a year
+- each bar represents a year
-the height of bars represents the deviation from the mean temperature
+- the height of bars represents the deviation from the mean temperature

-- Colors for temperature difference
+_Colors for Temperature Difference_
-red-warm/blue-cold impression for a intuitive understanding of data
+- red-warm/blue-cold impression for an intuitive understanding of data

-- search menu for different countries
+_Search Menu for different Countries_
+- users can decide which countries to evaluate further

-- uncertainty only shown in tooltip
+_Uncertainty only shown in Tooltip_
-uncertainty makes the understanding of a simple graph more complex and difficult, but nevertheless it is important to inform the user about it
+- uncertainty makes the understanding of a simple graph more complex and difficult, but nevertheless it is important to inform the user about it

-- tooltip information for values
+_Tooltip Information for Values_
-name of country, absolute temperature values as well as deviation value, uncertainty
+- name of country, absolute temperature values as well as deviation/anomaly value, uncertainty

+_Reference and Explanation for Data_
-- reference and explanation for data reference to data source and faq for explanations for anomalies and uncertainty
+- reference to data source and faq for explanations for anomalies and uncertainty

 ## Definitions of used terms

-- What does temperature anomaly mean?
+### Anomaly

 A temperature anomaly is the difference from the average (baseline) temperature.
 We use the averaged absolute temperatures between Jan 1951 and Dec 1980 as the baseline temperature.
 A positive anomaly indicates the observed temperature was warmer than the baseline (with red color), while a negative anomaly indicates the observed temperature was cooler than the baseline (with blue color).

 Reference: https://www.ncdc.noaa.gov/monitoring-references/dyk/anomalies-vs-temperature

-- What does uncertainty mean?
+### Uncertainty

 The temperatures from Berkeley Earth are observed from a large collection of weather monitoring stations.
 These stations locate in different areas all around the country, so they have different trends and baselines.
 The uncertainty represents the 95% confidence interval for statistical noise and spatial undersampling effects.